-4 Position the quilting machine over the quilt.
+4) Position the guilting machine over the guilt.
 If needed, use the needle jog buttons to move the needle closer or further from the fabric in small increments to help place your first stitch.

 Press to move the needle up or down in small increments.